rpecuch/kids-rx-info/README.md

 ### Providers

 Like other electronic health record (EHR) systems, features include appointment scheduling, creating patient charts, writing medical record notes, logging vital signs, and logging vaccination records.
 What makes Kids-RX different is that it is specifically designed for use in pediatrics and includes features that were implemented with children in mind.
 Additional functionalities that we would like to add in the near future include increasing the number of different calendar views, implementing electronic prescriptions, and adding more editing abilities.
 We also plan on making the patient charts much more detailed.

+### Patients

+Like other EHR patient portals, features include viewing upcoming and past appointments, medications, vaccines, and vital signs.
+Patients can also send and recive messages from their physician.
+What makes Kids-RX different is that it is specifically designed for use in pediatrics and includes features that were implemented with children in mind, including games for them to play while in a waiting room.
+Additional functionalities that we would like to add in the near future include more games that are higher complexity, as well as a platform that accepts donations to a children's hospital.

 ### Future Development